Jacob26502/NOSAtmosphereEffect/README.md

 * **Single Image:** Standard mode.
 Pick one image, crop it, and apply.

 * **Multiple Images (Playlist):** Select multiple images from your gallery to create a Wallpaper Playlist.
-* You can simply apply the play list as it or adjust & crop any image from the playlist you want.
-* Once finished, the app will automatically rotate through these wallpapers based on your settings.
+You can simply apply the play list as it or adjust & crop any image from the playlist you want.
+Once finished, the app will automatically rotate through these wallpapers based on your settings.

+* **Edit Existing Playlist:** If you already have a playlist running, this option loads your currently saved wallpapers (including your exact zoom and crop settings).
+You can easily remove old images, add new ones from your gallery, or tweak existing crops without having to start from scratch.

 ### 3\.
 Application & Activation